cjacker/wchlinke-mode-switch/README.md

 Switch to DAP Mode.
 ```

 **NOTE:** only WCH-LinkE can be supported, old WCH-LINK is deprecated and can not use this tool to switch mode from host.
+Mounriver studio will flash a new firmware each time to swith the modes of old WCH-LINK(without E).